 Cyprus has managed to successfully exploit its strategic location at the crossroads of Europe, Asia and Africa – establishing it as a thriving international business centre with global connections.
 This success could not have been achieved without the support of an advanced communications infrastructure.
-Promoting the digital economy and developing secure electronic communications networks is high on the agenda in 2016, including creating more efficient e-solutions across all sectors.
-The government’s commitment to attracting foreign investment into Information and Communications Technology (ICT) projects and with start-ups springing up, Cyprus is being noticed internationally and was recently included in a list of eight emerging global technology hubs by Transfer Wire.
+Promoting the digital economy and developing secure electronic communications networks continuous to be high on the agenda, including creating more efficient e-solutions across all sectors.
+The government’s commitment to attract foreign investment into Information and Communications Technology (ICT) projects and with innovative start-ups springing up, Cyprus is certainly being noticed internationally.

-With plans to roll-out a national health scheme by 2019, the importance of eHealth solutions in Cyprus is rising.
+With plans to roll-out a national health scheme – which should be fully implemented by 2020 – the importance of eHealth solutions in Cyprus is rising.
 Installing an eHealth system in all hospitals is a strategic aim at controlling both the quality of service and cost.
 Cyprus’ performance in eHealth can be greatly improved by encouraging a greater adoption of medical data exchange.
-Currently, only 24% of Cypriot general practitioners exchange medical data electronically, versus 36% in the EU.
-In addition, Cyprus needs to increase its performance in relation to ePrescriptions, where only 16% of its general practitioners transfer prescriptions to pharmacists electronically.
 An important aspect of the agenda is also the inclusion of vulnerable groups into the helm of digital Cyprus, as well as promoting learning through ICT – using it as a dynamic tool to upgrade and reform the educational process.
-Digital entrepreneurship is an objective that goes hand in hand with this, in an bid to help businesses use ICT extensively to increase their productivity and become more competitive in domestic and international markets.
-In addition, a strong focus has been placed on increasing public and private spending on research and innovation in the ICT sector, which opens ample opportunities for foreign expertise.
+Digital entrepreneurship is an objective that goes hand in hand with this, and is a bid to help businesses use ICT extensively to increase their productivity and become more competitive in domestic and international markets.

 Cyprus has big plans to become a centre of excellence for technology development, and with so much untapped potential the island provides interesting opportunities for tech-savvy investors and innovators.
 Both Cyprus University of Technology and the University of Cyprus are providing increasing numbers of highly qualified graduates to meet the sector’s growing demand, while the Cyprus Institute – a world class research establishment – is engaged in several ground-breaking and technologically innovative projects.
 With its strategic geographical location and established framework for technology and research initiatives, Cyprus is perfectly placed to realise the European vision of a digitally democratised society and see substantial growth in coming years.